vatsalyasharma/vatsalyasharma.github.io/_pages/about.md

   - /about.html
 ---

 Thank you for visiting my website.
+The website is still under construction and will be released soon.

 I am Vatsalya Sharma, from [Dehradun, Uttarakhand, India](https://en.wikipedia.org/wiki/Dehradun).
 I am currently working as a Research Scientist in Center for Mathematical Plasma Astrophysics (CmPA), at KU Leuven, Belgium.
 Before that I did my Masters and then my PhD in the Mechanical and Aerospace Department at the [Indian Institute of Technology, Hyderabad, India](https://www.iith.ac.in/).